OMQ/Assist-Zendesk/README.md

-# OMQ assist for Zendesk
+# OMQ Assist for Zendesk

 ### Description

-OMQ assist enhances your ticket system with a self-learning knowledge base, which automatically suggests suitable solutions.
+OMQ Assist enhances your ticket system with a self-learning knowledge base, which automatically suggests suitable solutions.
 The processing time of each individual ticket is reduced, because of the extremely shortened research process.

 ### How to install